kiwimiho/MSET_Hackathon/README.md

 # MSET_Hackathon

-A Mind Journal that keeps track of your feelings.
+A Mind Journal that keeps track of your mood.